logo

-This paper demonstrates a proof-of-principle implementation of a weighted spin torque nano-oscillator (WSTNO) as a programmable building block for neuromorphic computing systems.
-The WSTNO, a spintronic circuit composed of magnetic tunnel junctions (MTJs), uses non-volatile magnetic memories as synapses and a non-linear spin torque nano-oscillator (STNO) as a neuron.
-The system demonstrates non-linear output based on weighted input sums using three MTJs, achieving an output power exceeding 3 µW and frequencies of 240 MHz.
-The MTJs are fabricated from a multifunctional stack in a single process, enabling reduced footprint and compatibility with CMOS integration.
+Neuromorphic computing is a promising strategy to overcome fundamental limitations, such as enormous power consumption, by massive parallel data processing, similar to the brain.
+Here we demonstrate a proof-of-principle implementation of the weighted spin torque nano-oscillator (WSTNO) as a programmable building block for the next-generation neuromorphic computing systems (NCS).
+The WSTNO is a spintronic circuit composed of two spintronic devices made of magnetic tunnel junctions (MTJs): non-volatile magnetic memories acting as synapses and non-linear spin torque nano-oscillator (STNO) acting as a neuron.
+The non-linear output based on the weighted sum of the inputs is demonstrated using three MTJs.
+The STNO shows an output power above 3 µW and frequencies of 240 MHz.
+Both MTJ types are fabricated from a multifunctional MTJ stack in a single fabrication process, which reduces the footprint, is compatible with monolithic integration on top of CMOS technology and paves ways to fabricate more complex neuromorphic computing systems.

 Publisher